dani-lbnl/cervixcell/README.md

+# cervixcell

-# cervixcell - analyzing cervical cells from microscopic images
+"Analyzing cervical cells from microscopic images"

 This is a CRIC project.
-Please contact dani.lbnl@gmail.com to participate of this great endeavour.
+Please contact dani.lbnl@gmail.com to participate of this mission.